Cubs’ Ross non-committal when asked about Kimbrel as closer

 “I think the relationship that we’ve had helps with the conversations we’ve had lately,” Ross said.
 “I think he has a lot of trust in me.
 I have a lot of trust in him.
 We communicate well.
 We’ll continue to do that as we move through these things.”

-If Ross decides to give Kimbrel some space, he could have Jeremy Jeffress take at least some save opportunities.
+If Ross decides to give Kimbrel some time out of the closer role, he could have Jeremy Jeffress take at least some save opportunities.
 Jeffress, who signed an $850,000, one-year contract with Chicago in free agency, has 45 saves in 11 years in the majors.

+Jeffress entered in the seventh Saturday night and got four outs in the victory.

 Kimbrel was once one of the most dominant relievers in the game.
 He was tagged with a qualifying offer when he became a free agent last winter, which contributed to the seven-time All-Star waiting all the way until last June before finalizing a $43 million, three-year contract with the Cubs.